 Also try to experiment for what works best for you some vice have a table clamp some come with the base, for the first few years I was using a table clamp because it was easier because I can tie closer to my lap, and seeing as though I’m only 5 feet tall; using a tall stem on my vice made it harder for me to reach comfortably when I was tying.

 Now I have a regular base and a short stem to put the actual rotating vice head on which works well, over time you will learn what works for you.

 After you’ve been tying for a while and say to yourself..
 “Ive found my new obsession!” you may want to upgrade from your kit and pick up a set of good set of scissors.

 Dr. slick make very nice set of sharp scissors; but keep in mind before you throw out those old ones that you will also want a pair of scissors that are not so nice.

 They will be used to cut materials that otherwise would dull them.
 Example: Chenille, wire, metal tinsel ect.

 You can always use the far back area of your good scissors (many have an indent that is good for that) But I tend to just use an old pair.
 If your old pair looks like the new ones and it’s hard to tell them apart I would recommend putting some marker or drop of color nail polish.

 Ah yes.. the whip finisher.
-During more than one session Ive been told it “Looks like something out of a medieval torture chamber”y and that its completely aggravating to use.
+During more than one session Ive been told it “Looks like something out of a medieval torture chamber” and that its completely aggravating to use.

-Well..yeah it does sort of look evil ..but I can assure you that once you get the hang of it, it actually becomes alot of fun when finishing your flies!
-Not to mention it will become an extension of your arm to the point that it will be automatic once you pick it up, you’ll be finishing flies in no time.
+Well..it does sort of look evil ..but I can assure you that once you get the hang of it, it actually becomes a lot of fun when finishing your flies!
+Not to mention it will become an extension of your arm to the point that it will become automatic and you’ll be finishing flies in no time.